 Let’s take a look at how this exact scenario would play out.

-RingLead recently joined Marketo Launchpoint, a platform for marketers to find solutions and apps to enhance and extend the functionality …Read More
+RingLead recently joined Marketo Launchpoint, a platform for marketers to find solutions and apps to enhance and extend the functionality of Marketo's marketing automation and demand generation …Read More

 Jason Paquette, formerly of Kaseya, was selected as our first RingLead MVP for his suggestion of the second task feature, which is now available in multiple RingLead applications.
 For being a vocal advocate of our products as well as a great source for product enhancements and feature additions, RingLead has selected Jason as the first RingLeader MVP.
 One of his suggestions has been implemented in the upcoming Spring ’12 release of Unique Upload (formerly known as "Declone Mass List").
 Keep reading to find out more about the RingLeader MVP Program as well as the new features and product updates.

 Jason is Director of Sales Operations for Kaseya, a leading global provider of IT Systems Management software, and is widely recognized as an expert in designing processes around Salesforce and marketing automation.
 Jason is also a sophisticated user of Marketo’s lead scoring features.
 Jason lives in Seattle with his wife and nine month old daughter, and is an avid Seahawks fan.